2014 UEFA Champions League final: Background

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Ambassador

 Former Portugal international player Luís Figo, who won the Champions League with Real Madrid in 2002, was named as the ambassador for the final.

 Logo

 UEFA unveiled the visual identity of the final on 29 August 2013, the same day as the group stage draw.
 The design concept was inspired by elements from the Portuguese discoveries, namely the armillary sphere and the windrose, which were important instruments used by Portuguese sea explorers to measure the position of stars.

 Ticketing

 The international ticket sales phase for the general public ran from 10 to 21 March 2014.
 Tickets were available in four price categories: €390, €280, €160, and €70.

 The two finalist clubs were each allocated 16,970 tickets by UEFA.
 Atlético made 14,000 tickets available to club members, with a limit of one ticket per member.
 Real Madrid received 24,103 requests from 73,314 club members for a total of 13,134 tickets; due to the high demand, the tickets were awarded by means of a draw.